Trinkhalle (covered walkway of pump room)

 Our team of professional technicians will gladly help you create atmospheric lighting for the covered walkway and can provide a sound and loudspeaker system.
 Mobile equipment leaves almost nothing to be desired.

-The fountain hall is home to a bistro and toilets.
+The fountain hall is home to a bistro.

 - 500 sqm